Sena-Aku-Agbotse/Indian-Startup/README.md

 Diversify investments across locations and sectors to achieve a balanced risk-return profile.

 # **Appreciation**
-I highly recommend Azubi Africa for their comprehensive and effective programs.
+I highly recommend Azubi Africa for their comprehensive and effective programs and our able intstructors.